 Small vs Large

-When investing in a HMO, you must consider the size of the property and the potential for the number of occupants.
+When investing in a HMO property investment, you must consider the size of the property and the potential for the number of occupants.
 There are advantages and disadvantages to investing in both small and large HMOs – you must identify what’s right for you.

 Smaller HMOs are loosely defined as properties that house three or four separate household tenants.
 You could, in theory, purchase a three or four-bedroom house and rent these rooms separately.
 The planning permission for this will be easier, with only an article 4 direction to act upon if there is one in place for the area.
 This would mean that the property would get to the market faster.